Saireddy81797/modern_digital_banking_backend/README.md

-## Modern Digital Banking Backend
+# Modern Digital Banking Backend

+## Backend Service for Digital Banking Dashboard

-A FastAPI-based backend system for a modern digital banking dashboard.
+A FastAPI-based backend that provides secure authentication, account management, transaction processing, transaction categorization, and monthly budgeting features for a modern digital banking application.

-This backend handles authentication, accounts, transactions, categorization, and budgeting, built using a milestone-driven architecture.
+---

 ## Project Overview

-This project serves as the backend for a digital banking application that allows users to manage multiple accounts, track transactions, categorize spending, and monitor monthly budgets with real-time progress calculations.
+This backend is designed to support a digital banking dashboard where users can manage multiple bank accounts, track transactions, categorize spending, and monitor monthly budgets.

-The backend is designed to be modular, scalable, and frontend-agnostic, enabling integration with React or Streamlit dashboards.
+The application follows a modular and scalable architecture suitable for real-world backend systems.

+---

-## Key Features :
+## Features

 ### Authentication & User Management

-JWT-based authentication
+JWT-based authentication for secure login and registration.

-Secure user registration and login

-User-specific data access control
+Ensures user-specific access to accounts, transactions, and budgets.

 ### Account Management

-Create and manage multiple bank accounts
+Allows users to create and manage multiple bank accounts.

-Accounts linked securely to users
+Each account is linked securely to a single user.

 ### Transaction Management

-Create credit and debit transactions
+Supports credit and debit transactions.

-Upload transactions in bulk using CSV files

-Fetch transactions per account
+Provides CSV upload functionality for bulk transaction ingestion.

-### Transaction Categorization (Milestone-2)
+### Transaction Categorization

-Automatic categorization using keyword-based rules
+Automatically categorizes transactions using keyword-based rules.

-Categories include:

-Food

-Travel

-Shopping

-Utilities

-Others

-Manual re-categorization API for corrections
+Supports manual category updates when auto-categorization is incorrect.

-### Budgeting & Spend Tracking (Milestone-2)
+### Budgeting & Spend Tracking

-Create monthly budgets per category
+Allows users to create monthly budgets by category.

-View all budgets for a user

-Calculate real-time budget progress
+Calculates real-time spending and compares it against budget limits.

-Spent amount derived dynamically from transactions
+---

+## Technology Stack

+FastAPI is used as the backend framework.
+SQLAlchemy ORM is used for database interactions.
+JWT is used for authentication and authorization.
+PostgreSQL or SQLite can be used as the database.

+---
+## Project Structure
+modern_digital_banking_backend/
+├── main.py
+├── database.py
+├── models.py
+├── schemas.py
+├── requirements.txt
+├── services/
+│ └── categorization.py
+└── routers/
+├── auth.py
+├── accounts.py
+├── transactions.py
+└── budgets.py

+## Project Structure